 Sign up for updates

-Sat, Nov.
-21, 2020, 4–7 PM Because of COVID-19 we’re postponing the in-person re-installation planned for Virtual Opening B to a later date yet to be determined.
-View the installation documentation for Tiger Strikes Asteroid and Space & Time.
+Sat, Jan.
+2, 2021 The in-person re-installation planned for Virtual Opening B is now available.
+View the updated installation documentation for Tiger Strikes Asteroid and Space & Time.
 Below you'll find new digital artworks and ways to experience Exhibitionisms from home.

 Sat, Nov 7, 4pm–7pm